 Reupholstering Your Car Seats

-If your seats are too far gone to be saved by a mere cleaning, consult The Drive’s How To Reupholster Car Seats or you can check out this brief explainer.
+If your seats are too far gone to be saved by a mere cleaning, consult The Drive’s

 - Purchase replacement seat upholstery (either through a dealer, manufacturer, or aftermarket)

 - Using the appropriate socket wrench, detach the car seat base from the floor.

 - If there are any electrical components connected (e.g., power-seat controls), detach the connectors.

 - Remove the seat and set it on a work table or bench.

 - Remove the headrest by pushing in the small detent at its base.

 - Unzip the upholstery from the seat backing (gives access to the seat base)